ysh329/dlsys/lecture1/README.md

 Binomial logistic regression model is a classification model, represented using conditional probability $P(Y|X)$ and its format is parameterized logistic distribution.
 Here $X$'s range is real number and $y$'s value is either $0$ or $1$.
 We use supervised learning method to estimate parameters.

-Binomial logistic regression is following conditional probability distribution:
+Binomial logistic regression has following conditional probability distribution:

 $$
 P(Y=1|x）= \frac{e^{w \dot x + b}}{1 + e^{w \dot x + b}}